andrepd/posit-rust/README.md

 Some highlights of the Posit format:

-- Generally higher accuracy and/or dynamic range for the *same number of bits* (e.g. 32-bit posits are often a suitable replacement for 64-bit floats).
-Posits have a *smaller* decimal error for the overwhelming majority of operations (+, ×, sqrt, etc) compared to IEEE724 floats of the same size.
+- Generally higher accuracy and/or dynamic range for the *same number of bits*, as compared to IEEE floats.
+Posits have a *smaller* decimal error for the majority of operations (+, ×, sqrt, etc) compared to a IEEE float of the same size.
+- Simple and deterministic rounding, with bounded errors, and no infinite loss of precision via under- and over-flows, in any circumstance.
+Unlike IEEE floats, all operations are deterministic, portable, and *fully reproducible* across systems.
 - Tapered accuracy, elegantly allocating more bits to the mantissa for values close to ±1, and gradually decreasing the precision as the absolute value of the exponent increases.
-- The ability to calculate sums and dot products with up to $2^{30}$ terms very fast and with NO intermediate rounding whatsoever!
+- The ability to calculate sums and dot products with up to $2^{30}$ terms very fast and with NO intermediate rounding whatsoever, even with parallelisation!
 - Flexibility to choose any bit width ≥ 2 and any exponent width ≤ bit width, tailored to the parameters of your application: accuracy, dynamic range, memory constraints, etc.
-- Simple and deterministic rounding, with bounded errors, and no infinite loss of precision via under- and over-flows, in any circumstance.
 - No signed zero, no quadrillions of NaNs, no subnormals, no redundant bit patterns, no exceptions.
   Just one 0, one NaN, and regular numbers.
 This is not only simpler to reason about and debug, but also unlocks faster software implementations and less power-hungry hardware implementations.
-- Many other goodies: deterministic and correct elementary functions in the standard, a blazing fast sigmoid for ML, etc.
+- Many other niceties: standard-mandated elementary functions with correct rounding, first-class support for mixed-precision, a blazing fast sigmoid for ML, etc.

 Posits are pretty cool, you should read about them [here](https://posithub.org/docs/Posits4.pdf) or [here](https://posithub.org/docs/posit_standard-2.pdf) or